wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 + Select `INTCPU0` interrupts and remove it
 + Click `Generate Project Content` on Smart Configurator
 + Go to `BSP` tab and disable C Runtime Initialization under `RZN2L` on Properties page
-+ Righ click on the project and Open property of the project
++ Right click on the project and Open property of the project
-+ Go to Cross ARM Lincer
++ Go to Cross ARM Linker
 + Change Script files(-T) from `fsp_xspi0_boot.ld` to `fsp_xspi0_boot_loader.ld`
 + Build `flash_simple_loader` project